Spring/Summer Programs (April-September) – Click on links for program details

 Frequently Asked Questions

 - paddling shoes / sandals for walking around in from boat shed to dock

 - paddling (work out) clothes appropriate for the weather and type of practice (no jeans).
 See Cold Weather Paddling Clothing Suggestions below for recommendations on clothing when paddling in colder weather.

 - additional clothes for changing into afterwards

 - a towel

 - water bottle and a snack for afterwards

-- if it’s your first practice: a signed waiver form (for club insurance purposes)
+- if you are attending a trial session: a signed waiver form (for club insurance purposes)

 - wristwatch (level 3 and 4 athletes only)